clif-os/bdCard/PROPOSAL.md

   - Paid as soon as site visit dates are finalized in order to minimize trip costs

 - **Site visit cost stipulations:**
-  - * For all items delineated in the site visit costs, _The Joint Center for Housing Studies_ may substitute a working option of their own and deduct the relevant cost from the estimate
+  - For all items delineated in the site visit costs, _The Joint Center for Housing Studies_ may substitute a working option of their own and deduct the relevant cost from the estimate _[See: Addendum B]_

 ***